Pakistani-American Political Group Slams Indias Attack On Pakistan; Seeks South Asian Peace - UrduPoint

 The committee expressed its deep concern over the loss of innocent lives, as also over the escalating tensions between two nuclear-armed states.

-India has acted irresponsibly and has no regards for international law or the norms, the statement said.
+India has acted irresponsibly and has no regard for international law or the norms, the statement said.

 Highlighting Indian intelligence agency RAW's targeted assassinations across the world -- in countries such as Canada, U.K. and Pakistan, the committee said that India has been caught red-handed in the U.S. plotting to kill American citizens and its officials were charged by the Department of Justice.